dobbydog/sftp-sync-deploy/README.md

 # Excluded. (do nothing)
 [ X |   ] node_modules
-          -> ignored
+          -> ignore

-# Local and remote are same name but have different type. (remove remote then upload local)
+# Local and remote have same name but different type. (remove remote then upload local)
 [ F | D ] test
           -> remove remote and upload